Update: This offer for the Capital One® Spark® Cash for Business has expired. Learn more about the current offers here.

 I should also mention that this card earns Membership Rewards points that can be transferred to Amex airline and hotel partners.
 There aren’t many no annual fee cards that are enrolled in the “full” Membership Rewards program, so that in and of itself is a reason to keep this card.
 You can read more about the Membership Rewards transfer partners here.

 Blue Business Plus Card approval odds

-While the Business Gold Rewards Card is a charge card, the Blue Business Plus Card is a credit card.
+While the American Express® Business Gold Card is a charge card, the Blue Business Plus Card is a credit card.
 Amex typically limits most consumers to having five credit cards, so that’s the major limitation with being approved.

 For those with excellent credit, I find Amex business cards to be incredibly easy to be approved for.
 Anecdotally most people I’ve heard from have reported instant approvals on this card, so it really shouldn’t be very tough to be approved for, even if you haven’t gotten many business cards in the past.